armory/docs/content/en/docs/spinnaker-install-admin-guides/Installation/aws-container-marketplace.md

 ### IAM role for Operator Pod

-Create an IAM role to be used by the Operator pod (call it `eks-spinnaker-operator`)
+Create an IAM role to be used by the Operator pod (call it `eks-spinnaker-operator`) and configure it for use by EC2.
+The trust relationship will be replaced later.

 Grant it the AWS managed policy `AWSMarketplaceMeteringRegisterUsage`